 Rental revenue is recognized on a straight-line basis over the term of the lease.
 Rental revenue recognition commences when the tenant takes possession or controls the physical use of the leased space.
 In order for the tenant to take possession, the leased space must be substantially ready for its intended use.
 To determine whether the leased space is substantially ready for its intended use, management evaluates whether we are or the tenant is the owner of tenant improvements for accounting purposes.
 When management concludes that we are the owner of tenant improvements, rental revenue recognition begins when the tenant takes possession of the finished space, which is when such tenant improvements are substantially complete.
-In certain instances, when management concludes that we are the owner of tenant improvements for accounting purposes.
-When management concludes that we are the owner of tenant improvements for accounting purposes, when management concludes that we are the owner of tenant improvements for accounting purposes, management concludes that we are the owner of tenant improvements for accounting purposes, management records the cost to construct the tenant improvements as a capital asset.
+In certain instances, when management concludes that we are not the owner (the tenant is the owner) of tenant improvements, rental revenue recognition begins when the tenant takes possession of or controls the space.
+When management concludes that we are the owner of tenant improvements for accounting purposes, management records the cost to construct the tenant improvements as a capital asset.
 In addition, management records the cost of certain tenant improvements paid for or reimbursed by tenants as capital assets when management concludes that we are the owner of such tenant improvements.
 For these tenant improvements, management records the amount funded or reimbursed by tenants as deferred revenue, which is amortized on a straight-line basis as additional rental revenue over the term of the related lease.
 When management concludes that the tenant is the owner of tenant improvements for accounting purposes, management records our contribution towards those improvements as a lease incentive, which is included in deferred leasing costs on our consolidated balance sheets and amortized as a reduction to rental revenue on a straight-line basis over the term of the lease.
 The excess of rents recognized over amounts contractually due pursuant to the underlying leases are included in deferred rents receivable on the accompanying balance sheets.
 We establish, on a current basis, an allowance for future potential tenant credit losses, which may occur against this account.
 The balance reflected on the balance sheet is net of such allowance.